Crypto vs Traditional Money Guide

 • Government debt: Need to keep interest rates low to service debt

-• Employment targets: Prioritizing jobs over price stability
+• Employment targets: prioritising jobs over price stability

 • International pressure: Currency wars and competitive devaluation